OfficeDev/office-js-docs-pr/docs/excel/excel-data-types-concepts.md

 ### JSON schema

 Each cell value type returned by `valuesAsJson` uses a JSON metadata schema designed for that type.
-These JSON metadata schemas all have the `type`, `basicType`, and `basicValue` properties in common, along with additional properties unique to each data type.
+Along with additional properties unique to each data type, these JSON metadata schemas all have the `type`, `basicType`, and `basicValue` properties in common.

-- The `type` property defines the [CellValueType](/javascript/api/excel/excel.cellvaluetype) of the data.
-- The `basicType` property is always a readonly property and is used as a fallback when the data type isn't supported or is formatted incorrectly.
-- The `basicValue` matches the value that would be returned by the `values` property.
+The `type` defines the [CellValueType](/javascript/api/excel/excel.cellvaluetype) of the data.
+The `basicType` is always readonly and is used as a fallback when the data type isn't supported or is formatted incorrectly.
+The `basicValue` matches the value that would be returned by the `values` property.
 The `basicValue` is used as a fallback when calculations encounter incompatible scenarios, such as a version of Excel that doesn't meet the minimum build number requirement for the data types feature.
-  - The `basicValue` property is readonly for `ArrayCellValue`, `EntityCellValue`, `LinkedEntityCellValue`, and `WebImageCellValue` data types.
+The `basicValue` is readonly for `ArrayCellValue`, `EntityCellValue`, `LinkedEntityCellValue`, and `WebImageCellValue` data types.

 In addition to the three fields that all data types share, the JSON metadata schema for each `*CellValue` has properties available according to that type.
 For example, the [WebImageCellValue](/javascript/api/excel/excel.webimagecellvalue) type includes the `altText` and `attribution` properties, while the [EntityCellValue](/javascript/api/excel/excel.entitycellvalue) type offers the `properties` and `text` fields.